Skin Graft Care

 Types of Skin Grafts and Indications

-The location of the wound, typical thickness of skin in that location, as well as the mechanical demands of that area will help determine which type of graft is best suited for the wound and the donor site should be matched to these specifications as closely as possible.
+The location of the wound, the typical thickness of skin in that location, and the mechanical demands of that area will help determine which type of graft is best suited for the wound.
+The donor site should be matched to these specifications as closely as possible.

-A full-thickness skin graft (FTSG) on the other hand, consists of the epidermis and entire dermis and may be used for deeper wounds.
-The increased number of cells in a thicker graft have an increased metabolic demand and a healthy wound bed with adequate blood supply is necessary for the graft to adhere and heal.
-Healing time is longer for FTSG and the risk of graft failure is higher.
+A full-thickness skin graft (FTSG), on the other hand, consists of the epidermis and entire dermis and may be used for deeper wounds.
+The increased number of cells in a thicker graft has increased metabolic demand, and a healthy wound bed with adequate blood supply is necessary for the graft to adhere and heal.
+Healing time is longer for FTSG, and the risk of graft failure is higher.

 Ask yourself...

-1. Consider burns for an indication for skin grafting.
-How might the type of graft differ for a partial thickness versus full thickness burn?
+1. Consider burns for an indication of skin grafting.
+How might the type of graft differ for a partial thickness versus a full-thickness burn?

-2. Which type of graft do you think would be best used for skin loss due to frostbite?
+2. Which type of graft would be best used for skin loss due to frostbite?
 Why?

 Wound Bed and Donor Site Considerations

-The process of skin grafting involves transferring cutaneous tissue from one area of the body to another to help reconstruct or facilitate healing of damaged tissue.
-There are varying levels of skin thickness that can be used, each with its own implications for appearance, blood supply, and healing.
+The process of skin grafting involves transferring cutaneous tissue from one area of the body to another to help reconstruct or facilitate the healing of damaged tissue.
+Various levels of skin thickness can be used, each with its own implications for appearance, blood supply, and healing.

-When preparing a client for skin grafting, there are several areas that require consideration.
+When preparing a client for skin grafting, several areas require consideration.
 First is the wound itself and the location and condition of the wound bed.
-In order for a graft to successfully adhere to a wound bed, the wound must consist of a base of healthy tissue with good vascularization.
+For a graft to successfully adhere to a wound bed, the wound must consist of a base of healthy tissue with good vascularization.
 Non-viable tissue or any exudate should be debrided to prepare the wound site.
-A clean wound bed and edges is paramount to a successful graft (1,3,4).
+A clean wound bed and edges are paramount to a successful graft (1,3,4).

 The donor site must also be considered.
-Appropriate donor sites must be chosen with consideration to both the suitability of the harvested skin for the graft, and also the ability of the donor site to heal well as it will be a new wound.
-The size and thickness of the area to be harvested, surgical positioning and ease of accessing both sites, and aesthetic match (such as skin color and texture) of the wound and donor sites should all be weighed when determining where to harvest from.
+Appropriate donor sites must be chosen considering both the suitability of the harvested skin for the graft and the ability of the donor site to heal well, as it will be a new wound.
+The size and thickness of the area to be harvested, surgical positioning, ease of accessing both sites and aesthetic match (such as skin color and texture) of the wound and donor sites should all be weighed when determining where to harvest from.

-Flat regions with large surface area, such as anterior lateral thighs, the abdomen, back, and lateral arms and legs are commonly chosen donor sites.
+Flat regions with large surface areas, such as anterior lateral thighs, the abdomen, the back, and lateral arms and legs, are commonly chosen donor sites.
 Areas that may be easily covered by clothing are often selected for aesthetic reasons.
 For clients with extensive burns, donor sites may be limited and need to be chosen from healthy, unaffected areas (1,3,4).

 Procedure Details

 During a grafting procedure, the wound bed must be cleaned and debrided.
 The donor site must be selected and cleaned as well.
-For larger or irregularly shaped grafts, making a template of the wound is often done to ensure the right size for transfer.
-For FTSG, the donor site is excised using a scalpel and any adipose tissue may be trimmed off the graft.
-For STSG, the skin is lubricated with mineral oil and an electric surgical tool called a dermatome is used to shave off a thin layer of skin (1).
+For larger or irregularly shaped grafts, a template of the wound is often made to ensure the right size for transfer.
+For FTSG, the donor site is excised using a scalpel, and any adipose tissue may be trimmed off the graft.
+For STSG, the skin is lubricated with mineral oil, and an electric surgical tool called a dermatome is used to shave off a thin layer of skin (1).

-If a graft needs to be expanded to fit a larger area, a technique called meshing may be used.
-This can be done either manually or with a meshing device that creates perforations in the skin that allow it to be stretched and expanded in order to cover a larger surface area.
-The more meshing applied to a skin graft, the longer it will take to heal as the graft must fill in the perforations between skin bridges.
-There is some benefit to the holes in a meshed graft, as they can serve as drainage holes for exudate and blood to drain, rather than collecting between the wound bed and graft (1,4).
+If a graft needs to be expanded to fit a larger area, meshing may be used.
+This can be done manually or with a meshing device that creates perforations in the skin that allow it to be stretched and expanded to cover a larger surface area.
+The more meshing applied to a skin graft, the longer it will take to heal, as the graft must fill in the perforations between skin bridges.
+There is some benefit to the holes in a meshed graft, as they can serve as drainage holes for exudate and blood to drain rather than collecting between the wound bed and graft (1,4).

-Whether the graft is meshed or not, once it has been excised and the wound bed is properly prepared, the graft can be applied by firmly placing it over the wound bed.
-The edges are sutured in place and a bolster or pressure dressing is applied to keep the graft from shifting.
-Appropriate wound care over the next 2 weeks will help with healing of both the newly grafted wound site as well as the donor site (1,2).
+Whether the graft is meshed or not, once it has been excised and the wound bed is properly prepared, it can be applied by firmly placing it over the wound bed.
+The edges are sutured in place, and a bolster or pressure dressing is applied to keep the graft from shifting.
+Appropriate wound care over the next two weeks will help heal both the newly grafted wound site and the donor site (1,2).

 Ask yourself...